 The Western Washington Forest Owners Winter School is an educational partnership between Washington State University Extension Forestry and Green River College Natural Resources.
-This program is made possible in part by funding support from King Conservation District, Washington State University, the Washington Tree Farm Program.
+This program is made possible in part by funding support from King Conservation District, Washington State University,and the Washington Tree Farm Program.

-Agencies and organizations contributing instructors and in-kind support include the Washington Department of Natural Resources and the King County Department of Natural Resources and Parks, Stihl, Washington Farm Forestry Association, Forterra, Phillip Burgess Law, Beavers Northwest, and the USDA Forest Service.
+Agencies and organizations contributing instructors and in-kind support include the Washington Department of Natural Resources, King County Department of Natural Resources and Parks, Stihl, Washington Farm Forestry Association, Forterra, Phillip Burgess Law, Beavers Northwest, and the USDA Forest Service.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
-Reasonable accommodations will be made for persons with disabilities and special needs, or who require alternative means for communication or program information or reasonable accommodation, contact Kelsey Ketcheson at (206) 263-1128 or email@example.com at least two weeks prior to the event.
+Reasonable accommodations will be made for persons with disabilities and special needs, or who require alternative means for communication or program information or reasonable accommodation, contact Brendan Whyte at (425) 357-6023 or email@example.com at least two weeks prior to the event.

 WSU Extension publications contain material written and produced for public distribution.
 Alternate formats of our educational materials are available upon request for persons with disabilities.
 Please contact Washington State University Extension for more information